You shall know the truth and the truth shall set you free

 ►►► To establish the “super charm” that launched Pentecostalism worldwide, Charles Fox Parham substituted Jesus’ salvation through the personal rebirth of believers with his own version of church salvation, (Jn.
 1:12-13;3:3-5.)

 Þ Jesus saves by 1.)
-Believers’ acceptance of Him and His Completed Work of Salvation.
+Believers’ acceptance of Him and His Completed Work of Redemption.
 2.)
-Resulting in Jesus’ own Baptism with the Spirit by placing the Spirit inside born again believers at the moment they accept Him, (Col. 2:9-10; 1 Cor.
+Jesus’ Baptism with the Spirit by placing the Spirit inside born again believers at the moment they accept Him, (Col. 2:9-10; 1 Cor.
 6:19.)

 Þ Parham saves by 1.)
-The hyper-anointed power of the laying on of hands some time after accepting Jesus.
+The laying on of hands some time after accepting Jesus.
 2.)
 Resulting in a compulsory, utterly ecstatic, superpower “experience” or “baptism ‘in’ the holy spirit; ‘evidenced’ by speaking in tongues.

 With this superpower ‘experience,’ Parham effectively nullified Jesus’ baptism “with” the Holy “Spirit,” (placing the constantly indwelling Holy Spirit, the “Spring of Life,” “within believers,” Jn.
 4:14 K.j.v.)
 Then, he officially established his “baptism ‘in’ the ‘holy spirit’” as the new “baptism of salvation,” (placing all his church members ‘in’ the ‘river of the holy spirit,’ where they must continually ‘be filled’ with the spirit; ‘evidenced’ by ecstatically speaking in tongues.)